inganathijacobs/Python-Fundamentals-2025/Day 18/notes.md

 - sample size matters -> choose higher sample size( amount of times something has happened)
 - use aggregate functions with GROUP BY
 - with no group by it will give you the answer for the entire table

+### Insert

+- can mix match values but have to specify column names
+- INSERT INTO Tablename(value1,valu2,valu3)

+## UPDATE AND delete

+- write select statements for the rows that will be affected
+- then after change the select statement to UPDATE or DELETE
+- UPDATE -> FOR CORRECTION OF MISTAKE OR UPDATE LIKES OR RATING